 Call Emergency Medical Assistant

-If you have had a history of allergic reaction with bee sting, you might have to prepare to contact your emergency medical assistant, especially if you are experiencing difficulty on breathing, dizziness or other severe signs of allergic reaction.
+If you have had a history of allergic reaction to bee sting, you might have to prepare to contact your emergency medical assistant, especially if you are experiencing difficulty with breathing, dizziness or other severe signs of allergic reaction.